Fleek-PIatform/website/src/content/blog/learn/understanding-ipfs-storage-fleek/index.md

   - 'Fleek'
 ---

-<u>[InterPlanetary File System](https://ipfs.tech/)</u> (IPFS) represents a paradigm shift in data storage and retrieval, offering an onchain approach that enhances data security, integrity, and availability.
+<u>[InterPlanetary File System](https://ipfs.tech/)</u> (IPFS) represents a paradigm shift in data storage and retrieval, offering a distributed approach that enhances data security, integrity, and availability.
 As data storage needs evolve, IPFS presents a robust alternative to traditional centralized systems, aligning with the growing trend towards going onchain in the digital world.

 ---